 You don’t want your students to miss on their submissions just because they forgot about them.
 That’s just a completely avoidable headache that nobody should have to deal with in the first place.
 All you need to do is shoot out a message when the assignment topics when they are declared, and send out reminders to your students when they are approaching the deadline.
 Be sure to maintain a bit of a buffer when you’re sending the reminders out so that your students actually have some amount of time to finish their assignments before the deadline, or else they might just end up giving up if they feel like there’s no way they’re going to be able to complete their assignments in time.

-Remind them to submit their assignments with this WhatsApp template message:
+Remind them to submit their assignments with a WhatsApp template message like this:

 Hi <name>, your assignment on <topic> is due soon.
 Please complete and submit it before <time> on <date>.